Dommcat/reading-notes/301-Reading Notes/class5.md

 # 301 Reading Notes

-## Class 5 Summary; This class is about Readings: Putting it all togeather
+## Class 5 Summary; This class is about Readings: Putting it all together

 Q: What is the single responsibility principle and how does it apply to components?
 A: The component should ideally only do one thing